 According to a report from Esurance, 58 percent of drivers admit to engaging in distracting behavior behind the wheel.
-Surprisingly, drivers in that group were 36 percent less likely to feel concerned about this dangerous behavior.

 What Are the Top Driver Distractions?

-According to the survey, using cell phones while behind the wheel is the top driver distraction.
+According to the survey, using cell phones while behind the wheel is a top driver distraction.
 More than half of daily commuters admit to texting, even though 91 percent of drivers acknowledge that the behavior is a distraction.
 Here are other common driving distractions:

 - Browsing apps;

 People who have lengthy commutes to and from work are the most at risk for distracted driving.

 How Do Semi-Autonomous Tech Improvements Impact Distracted Driving?